Is yoga, delivered as part of a larger package of care, effective for people with schizophrenia compared with standard care?

 The review authors independently selected studies, quality rated these, and extracted data.
 For binary outcomes, we calculated risk difference (RD) and its 95% confidence interval (CI), on an intention-to-treat (ITT) basis.
 For continuous data, we estimated the mean difference (MD) between groups and its CI.
 We employed mixed-effect and fixed-effect models for analysis.
 We examined heterogeneity (I2 technique), assessed risk of bias for included studies, and created a 'Summary of findings' table using GRADE (Grading of Recommendations Assessment, Development and Evaluation).

 Three studies are included in this review.
 All outcomes were short term (less than eight weeks).
 Useable data were reported for two outcomes only; leaving the study early and quality of life.
-None of the participants left the studies early and there was some evidence in favour of the yoga package for quality of life endpoint scores (1 RCT, n=80, MD 22.93 CI 19.74 to 26.12, low-quality evidence).
+There was some evidence in favour of the yoga package for quality of life endpoint scores (1 RCT, n=80, MD 22.93 CI 19.74 to 26.12, low-quality evidence).
 Leaving the study early data were equivocal between the treatment groups (3 RCTs, n=193, RD 0.06 CI -0.01 to 0.13, medium-quality evidence, high heterogeneity).
 Overall, this review has an inordinate number of missing key outcomes, which included mental and global state, social functioning, physical health, adverse effects and costs of care.